Letraset: Corporate history

 A selection of fonts is still sold from its website, separated into fonts from Fontek and Red Rooster.
-Software include Manga Studio EX and Envelopes, a plug-in for Adobe Illustrator.
+Software includes Manga Studio EX and Envelopes, a plug-in for Adobe Illustrator.

-Letraset is the maker of the refillable Tria markers, formerly Pantone Tria markers, which have a three-nib design and 200 colors.
-Additionally, Letraset offers three lines of dual-tipped markers, the alcohol based ProMarker and FlexMarker lines, each with 148 mostly different colors, and the water based AquaMarkers with 60 colors, all of which have gained wide acceptance in the hobby and crafting communities.
+Letraset is the maker of the refillable Tria markers, formerly Pantone Tria markers, which have a three-nib design and 200 colours.
+Additionally, Letraset offers three lines of dual-tipped markers, the alcohol-based ProMarker and FlexMarker lines, each with 148 mostly different colours and the water-based AquaMarkers with 60 colours.

 Letraset was based in Le Mans, France, having previously been based in Ashford, Kent, until being acquired in June 2012 by the Colart group and becoming part of its subsidiary Winsor & Newton.

 Cultural history

-The dry rub-down transfer techniques was used by the punk movement because of its ease of manipulation, its low price and the quality of the rendered layout.
-Letraset's ease of use and widespread availability aligned with the do it yourself value of this movement by allowing punks to create designs independent from printers and publishers.
+The dry rub-down transfer technique was used by the punk movement because of its ease of manipulation, its low price and the quality of the rendered layout.
+Letraset's ease of use and widespread availability aligned with the do-it-yourself value of this movement by allowing punks to create designs independent from printers and publishers.

 Product

-In common usage, the name Letraset originally referred to sheets of transfer lettering which were originally manufactured as a wet process in 1959, with each character selected and cut from a sheet, placed face-down on a small silk screen frame and wetted with a paint brush to soften and release the gum arabic adhesive which held it.
+In common usage, the name Letraset originally referred to sheets of transfer lettering that were originally manufactured as a wet process in 1959, with each character selected and cut from a sheet, placed face-down on a small silk screen frame and wetted with a paint brush to soften and release the gum arabic adhesive which held it.
 The frame was then turned over and the letter located over the artwork, and the character pressed into contact with the page, with the mounting base slid away as with model aircraft transfers.

 Later, in 1961, the process was simplified, and a dry transferable lettering system was developed.
 The range of available typefaces expanded, incorporating both classic and contemporary type designs of the period.
-Letraset sheets were used extensively by professional and amateur graphic designers, architects and artists in the 1960s, 1970s and 1980s.
+Letraset sheets were used extensively by professional and amateur graphic designers, architects and artists in the 1960s, 1970s, and 1980s.
 As a result of its relative affordability, and because of its ease of use, it also came to be used by printers, design studios and advertising agencies.
-In the late 1980s Letraset started to be replaced by desktop publishing.
-Today Letraset sheets are traded on eBay and elsewhere, and sometimes used so that a designer can avoid a digital look.
+In the late 1980s, Letraset started to be replaced by desktop publishing.
+Today, Letraset sheets are traded on eBay and elsewhere, and sometimes used so that a designer can avoid a digital look.

-The name is also often used to refer generically to sheets of dry transfer lettering of any brand.
+The name Letraset is also often used to refer generically to sheets of dry-transfer lettering of any brand.
 This technique was very widespread for lettering and other elements before the advent of the phototypesetting and laser computer techniques of word processing and desktop publishing.
 Currently, Letraset's line of print patterns and textures are more commonly used than its lettering.

 Lorem ipsum

 Lorem ipsum filler text has been featured on Letraset advertisements for decades.
-There are some indications its use predates Letraset, but nothing concrete has surfaced prior to Letraset's popularizing it.
+There are some indications that its use predates Letraset, but nothing definite has surfaced prior to Letraset's popularising it.